ssayhan/Fake_News/README.md

 ## Machine Learning

-In the end we swtiched from SciKitLearn to Spark-NLP which is a library created by John Snow Labs for preforming efficient natural language processing tasking using Spark.
-We decided to use this because it it was something we learned brefly in a preveous moduel and learning it can improve our skills. but also it is made for decifering words and so far it does it well with a 94 %.
-It also has a whole pipe line which include removing stop words which helps alot.
-It also is used for huge data which means this data set could be scaled and still produce results.
-Its not by all means perfect.
-Transformation code is a little clunky and manipulation is not as easy as pandas(could be a personal oppinon).
-You need to use it on google colab (good and bad thing).
+In the end we swtiched from SciKitLearn to Spark-NLP, which is a library created by John Snow Labs for preforming efficient natural language processing tasks using Spark.
+We decided to use this because it was something we learned briefly in a preveous module and we figured that if we dived deeper into the topic, we could improve our analytic skills.
+It is also made for decifering words and for our analysis, it did a good job, giving us an accuracy score of about 94 %.
+It also has a whole pipeline which includes removing stopwords which made our analysis easier.
+It is used for huge data, which means this dataset could be scaled and still produce results.
+Although Spark-NLP was very useful in most way, it is by no means without flaws.
+The transformation code is a little clunky and we personally found that manipulation was not as easy as pandas.
+Another potential limitation is that is must be used on google colab, which can be either a good or bad thing depending on the user.

 ### Description of preliminary data preprocessing
-* Data went through many transformations when trying to make it work with pyspark nlp pipeline.
-One being having it actually reading it correctly because the many tabs, enters and commas in it that are miss read as escape and delimiter value.
-After which we finally go into the pipeline which includes:
+* Our dataset went through many transformations when trying to make it work with pyspark nlp pipeline.
+One of the issues we fixed was having it read the content of the data correctly because the many tabs, enters and commas in it were misread as an escape and delimiter value.
+After we solved that issue, we finally went into the pipeline which includes:
    * tokenizing the data : which splits the strings into a list of words
-   * removing SW: Removing stop words that really dont have any meaning to the thext it self
+   * removing SW: Removing stop words that really dont have any meaning to the text itself
    * Hashing : turns the code into a matrix that holds the occurrence counts
-   * IDF: idf is a vector that fix a huge underlying problem of non meaningfull words that appear many times within our text
+   * IDF: idf is a vector that fixes a huge underlying problem of nonmeaningful words that appear many times within our text
    * vectorAssember
- * after which we split the data in training and testing data using pysparks code : randomSplit([0.7, 0.3], 21)
+ * After which we split the data into training and testing data using pysparks code : randomSplit([0.7, 0.3], 21)
- * train the data and fit it
+ * We trained the data and fit it
- * and test it to see our accuracy
+ * We tested it to see our accuracy
-* So far we have a 94% accuracy
+* The highest accuracy we have achieved is a 94%

 ### Description of preliminary feature
- * befor i orginaly i had 93 befor i had the mashine learning also look at thet text as well
+ * before I orginaly i had 93 befor i had the mashine learning also look at thet text as well
  * 94 % is good but not perfect.
 Word Bias would be important to look at fallowing through. with out research ive created my own code that would make a confusion matrix given a word. doing so showws if the word were wrong guessing it was fake news when it reality it should have been real and vise versa. seeing this can give us a better understanding of each value

-### Conclussion
+### Conclusion
  * there is still much to do. starting this week i wanto try removing data with words that may confuse the matrix.
 I also want to try replacing None( our word we used to replace N/A) with another word that might not pop up as much cause this could create bias as well.

  #### Problems with code